© Charlotte Giang Beuret for ISHR

 Campaign

-UN Chief warns of rising transnational repression of human rights defenders
+UN Chief warns of rising transnational repression against human rights defenders

-ISHR welcomes the inclusion of Basma Mostafa, a woman human rights defender and journalist from Egypt who is actively facing targeted transnational repression (TNR).
-Basma is a 2024 alumnus of ISHR’s Human Rights Defender Advocacy Programme (HRDAP) and works at the European level to document and uncover TNR networks in a range of countries.
+ISHR welcomes the inclusion in the report of the case of Basma Mostafa, a woman human rights defender and journalist from Egypt who is subject to targeted transnational repression (TNR).
+Basma is a 2024 alumna of ISHR’s Human Rights Defender Advocacy Programme (HRDAP) and works at the European level to document and uncover TNR networks in a range of countries.

 Basma Mostafa, Egyptian human rights defender and journalist

-In its first recent brief on the issue, the OHCHR identified four areas of recommendations to tackle TNR: awareness and training, holistic protection for at-risk individuals, accountability and legal recourse, and digital security and technological measures.
+In its recent brief on the issue, the Office of the High Commissioner for Human Rights (OHCHR) identified four areas of recommendations to tackle TNR: awareness and training; holistic protection for at-risk individuals’ accountability and legal recourse; and digital security and technological measures.

-ISHR calls on the OHCHR to provide further detailed guidance on these four areas of recommendations, including in the context of addressing cases of reprisals occurring transnationally.
+ISHR calls on OHCHR to provide further detailed guidance on these four areas of recommendations, including in the context of addressing cases of reprisals occurring transnationally.
 ISHR further calls on States to refrain from committing, enabling or condoning acts of TNR, and taking steps, including in coordination with others, to take preventive measures, hold perpetrators accountable, and provide adequate protection and redress to victims.
-Human Rights Council members should develop international standards to prevent and address TNR, considering its interlinkage with patterns of intimidation and reprisals.
+The Human Rights Council and its mechanisms should develop international standards to prevent and address TNR, considering its interlinkage with patterns of intimidation and reprisals.

-Notably, thirty-two States are mentioned in the report, with almost a third being members of the Human Rights Council.
-While ISHR appreciates the inclusion of important new trends, such as transnational repression, we deplore the lack of follow-up on several unresolved cases and the failure to acknowledge acts of reprisals against UN experts.
+Notably, thirty-two States are mentioned in the report as allegedly perpetrating reprisals, with almost a third being members of the Human Rights Council.
+While ISHR appreciates the inclusion of important new trends, such as transnational repression, we regret the lack of follow-up on several unresolved cases and the failure to acknowledge acts of reprisals against UN experts.

 It is untenable for the UN to ignore reprisals against individuals who face reprisals for carrying out their UN mandates.

-Finally, ISHR also denounces that several cases it submitted to the Secretary-General’s report were not included.
-These include cases where activists have been severely intimidated by State and actors under their effective control, including Government-organised non-governmental organisations (GONGOs), and cases where individuals are targeted through intentional intimidation and reprisals against their family members in their home countries.
+Finally, ISHR also regrets that several cases it submitted to the Secretary-General’s report were not included.
+These include cases where activists had been severely intimidated by State and actors under their effective control, including Government-organised non-governmental organisations (GONGOs), and cases where individuals were targeted through intentional intimidation and reprisals against their family members in their home countries.

 'The exclusion of their cases from the report is a non-acknowledgment of their situations, fails to capture the evolving modes of operation of perpetrators of reprisals, and undermines the effectiveness and credibility of the Secretary-General's mandate on the issue of reprisals.'